jpowersny2/StatePuzzle/README.md

   <user>/solutions/lastjob.trk contains a list of all completed jobs.
 Jobs found in this file will
   not be evaluated when the program is run again.

-  Display:
-  The display is currently written for a VT100 terminal using control codes to rewrite the screen.
-Therefore, it is written for with linux in mind at this time, but otherwise will run on any OS that support Java 11 and has a <home> directory property.
-The columns are:

-      Thread number: or execution slot.
-There will be a row for each of the threads specified on the command line.
-      Pecentage:     Approximately how complete each job is.
-This is calculated by using the color number of states 6-10.
-      Job number:    As an execution slot becomes available, a new job will slot it.
-The job number is the first 6 states color minus 111111, base 4.
-      Map string:    This is the color of each of the 48 states.

-  The display is updated after a thread has found 10 million legal maps.

-  Results:
-  Final and intermediate results are stored in the users <home>/solutions.
-  <number>.txt are some of the scores that were found.
-When the puzzle is
-  complete, the lowest numbered txt file is the solution.
-The highest will be the most "expensive" and should have exactly the opposite colored states, red<->yellow, blue<->green.
-  The <number>.txt files between the lowest and highest are just that, but they are by no means a complete list.
-The files inbetween the highest and lowest may be discarded at any time.